BackofenLab/Cherri/README.md

-# :cherries: Cherri (Computational Help Evaluating RNA-RNA interactions) :cherries:
+# :cherries: CheRRI (Computational Help Evaluating RNA-RNA interactions) :cherries:

 Cherri detects functional RNA-RNA interactions (RRI) sites, by evaluating if a interaction site most likely occurs in nature.
 It will help to filter false positive interaction sites, which can be generated either experimentally or by a RRI prediction algorithms.

 ## Progamm Idea:
-Cherri can be run in two modes, the model generation or **train** mode, or the RRI evaluation or **eval** mode.
-Here is a illustration of Cherri's workflow:
+CheRRI can be run in two modes, the model generation or **train** mode, or the RRI evaluation or **eval** mode.
+Here is a illustration of CheRRI's workflow:

 <img src="./plots/Cherri_workflow_resuctured2.svg " alt="Cherri_workflow" width="550"/>

-For the evaluation of given RRI sites a model must be specified in Cherri's eval mode.
-Here pre-trained models can be applied or the user trains a model it self using Cherri's train mode.
+For the evaluation of given RRI sites a model must be specified in Cherri's **eval** mode.
+Here pre-trained models can be applied or the user trains a model it self using CheRRI's **train** mode.
-To train a novel model the input data should be an RNA-RNA interactome specifying all RRIs sites within a organism (Cell line).
-Cherri makes use of replicate data by checking if a RRI site can be found in all replicates within a overlap threshold.
-This is how Cherri builds the set of trusted RRIs.
+To train a novel model RNA-RNA interactome specifying all RRIs sites within a organism should be provided.
+CheRRI makes use of replicate data by checking if a RRI site can be found in all replicates within a overlap threshold.
+This is how CheRRI builds the set of trusted RRIs.
 In the evaluation mode the interaction positions are reformatted in the same way as the trusted RRIs.
-Than in both cases Cherri's core method can be run to generate the training or feature set which will be in the train mode used for model selection and in the evaluation mode used for the classification of the instances.
+Than in both cases CheRRI's core method can be run to generate a feature set which will be used to select a model in the **train** and in the **eval** mode used for the evaluation of the biological relevance for the submitted RRI sites.

 ## Instalation

-Cherri is developed in Linux and tested on Ubuntu (18.04 LTS).
+CheRRI is developed in Linux and tested on Ubuntu (18.04 LTS).
 For the installation on your Conda is required.

 ### Install Conda